Omar-Safwat/Omar-Safwat.github.io/README.md

 12 dimensions and 4 shape forms, from 7 different classes of grains.

-Through insight-drive feature engineering and classification models ensembling I was able to improve the overall accuracy presented in the research paper by 4%.
+Through insight-driven feature engineering and models ensembling I was able to improve the overall accuracy presented in the research paper by 4%.

 #### Project Highlights